eapearson/user_docs/INSTALLATION.md

 [ to be done ]

+## Working with user_docs

+To work with user_docs, you will first need to install it on your workstation.
+How you work with user_docs depends on your choice of tools.

+In this document we present two pathways:

+- using command line tools and the web browser,
+- using Github Desktop and Atom

+### Command Line - for the brave of heart

-## Fork the user_docs Repo (optional)
+#### Fork the user_docs Repo (optional)

 If you are going to be editing the documentation, you should fork the doc repo first.
-At KBase, we prefer to use the Fork-Pull method for contributions to a KBase repo.
-This means that you should fork the user_doc repo, and then clone your fork to your workstation.
+At KBase, we prefer to use the Fork-Clone-Push-Pull method for contributions to a KBase repo.
+This means that you should fork the user_doc repo, and then clone your fork to your workstation, push updates back to your own github repo, and then issue a pull request (PR) to have your changes merged into the kbase repo.

-If you are using Github Desktop, this can be managed from there without visiting the github web site or using the command line.
+This step is not actually doable from the command line.
+You need to visit the github web service and use the tools there.

 [ to be done: forking instructions ]

-## Clone the user_docs repo
+#### Clone the user_docs repo

 Either from the KBase repo, https://github.com/kbase/user_docs.git, or your own personal repo, or that of a colleague, you will need to clone the repo to your workstation.

-### Using the command-line tools

-#### 1) Create a project directory
+- Create a project directory

 This directory will contain the user_docs repo.
 E.g.

 - open Terminal
 - ```mkdir -p projects/UserDocs```

-#### 2) Clone the user_docs repo in that directory
+- Clone the user_docs repo in that directory

 For example, assuming that you have forked user_docs and your github account is *youraccount*: